jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 8 - Bluetooth.md

 	- Supported via FHSS over 79 channels of 1MHz each, and supporting 1600 hops/second
 - Coexistence of multiple piconets, like CDMA
 - Via both synchronous connections and asynchronous, connectionless methods, links are supported
-- Interoperability, as the protocol stack supports TCP/IP,
+- Interoperability, as the protocol stack supports TCP/IP, OBEX and SDP
+- Range of 10 meters, extendible to 100

+The <a href = "https://www.bluetooth.com">documentation</a> itself is over 1000 pages long.

+### Bluetooth Application Areas

+Bluetooth can be applied in the following areas:

+- Data and voice access points
+	- Real-time voice and data transmissions
+- Cable replacement
+	- Bluetooth removes the need for numerous cable attachments for communication
+- Low implementation cost networking, < $5
+- Ad hoc networks
+	- Devices with a bluetooth radio can establish a connection with another device when